Does American Prairie pay taxes?

 In the seven-county area in which we are working, there are recorded 441,000 head of cattle.
 In just Phillips County alone, cattle numbers have increased from 80,000 head to 86,000 head in the years that American Prairie Reserve has owned land, increasing 5% since 2007.
-When complete, the Reserve will likely be a relatively small island in a vast sea of agriculture in northeastern Montana, which is one of the reasons we started the Wild Sky Beef program (see below).
+When complete, the Reserve will likely be a relatively small island in a vast sea of agriculture in northeastern Montana.

-What economic impact will APR have in the region over time?
+What economic impact will American Prairie have in the region over time?

 We expect over time that the assembly of American Prairie Reserve will significantly increase expenditures on outdoor recreation, education programs and science research in the region.
 This will result in an influx of revenues for motels, restaurants, caterers, sporting goods stores, gas stations, outfitters and others who service these visitors and programs.
 As demonstrated elsewhere in the American West and many other places around the world, restoration of large natural areas and the resulting recreational opportunities help local communities attract and retain people, from retirees to young business professionals and entrepreneurs.

-What is APR doing to create economic opportunities right now?
+What is American Prairie doing to create economic opportunities right now?

 American Prairie is already contributing significantly to the regional economy through its daily operations.
 Since 2002, APR’s expenditures in the seven-county region total more than $36 million including land purchases, wages paid to local staff, tourism activities, equipment and supply purchases, payments to local contractors and real estate taxes.
 In 2013, we launched Wild Sky, a program designed to provide an economic benefit to neighboring ranches that raise cattle with wildlife-friendly practices that are similar to management on American Prairie lands.